On the invariants of finite groups arising in a topological quantum field theory: Commutativity, nilpotency, supersolvability and solvability criteria.

 In particular, this means that the only non-normal Sylow subgroup is the Sylow $2$-subgroup.

-Now, by the monotonicity of Lemma~\ref{l:mono}, every proper subgroup of $G$ is nilpotent, so $G$ is a so-called minimal non-nilpotent group by induction.
-It follows from \cite[Theorem~III.5.2]{Hu67} that~$G$ has the following structure: $G \cong Q \rtimes P$, where $Q$ is a Sylow $q$-subgroup for some prime~$q$, while $P$ is a cyclic Sylow $p$-subgroup for some prime $p$ and $\Phi(P) \le \Zen{G}$.
+Now, by the monotonicity of Lemma~\ref{l:mono}, every proper subgroup of $G$ is nilpotent, so $G$ is a minimal non-nilpotent group by induction and has the structure described in Lemma~\ref{l:nonnil}.
 We know that $p=2$ by the last paragraph, and $q \neq 2$ since $G$ is not nilpotent.
 As $P$ is cyclic, $[P:\Phi(P)] = 2$.